An Initial Public Offering, or IPO, is when a company seeks to list its stocks/shares on a public stock exchange.

 Underwriters and the IPO process

-Dr Britton says while the IPO process can be a complex one, the following basic steps must be followed.
-These include:
+Even though the IPO process can be a complex one, the following basic steps should still be followed.
+These are:

 - Preparatory work